richlander/container-workshop/publish-oci.md

 You will get this error if you don't have a native toolchain installed.

 You can install the following packges, per https://aka.ms/nativeaot-prerequisites.

+On Ubuntu, the following command will install the required components.

 ```bash
 $ sudo apt install -y clang zlib1g-dev